 Hi, welcome to Eric's Drum Lab.
 I'm Eric Hassler.
 Whether you've been drumming for awhile or just getting started...

-...the fastest way to get better at drumming is to find an experienced teacher who can help you build a strong musical foundation, identify your strengths and weaknesses (we all have 'em, so don't worry), and work with you to set practical goals for improvement.
+...the fastest way to get better at drumming is to find an experienced teacher who can help you build a strong musical foundation, identify your strengths and weaknesses, and work with you to set practical goals for improvement.

 "Goals," you say?
 That sounds like homework.